 Graduate Assistantships

-New York Institute of Technology offers a number of graduate assistantships to qualified students enrolled in our graduate degree programs.
-Depending on their skills and experience and the needs of a specific program, graduate assistants may be asked to work in one of three positions:
+New York Institute of Technology offers a number of Graduate Assistantships to qualified students enrolled in our graduate degree programs.
+Depending on their skills and experience and the needs of a specific program, Graduate Assistants may be asked to work in one of three positions:

 - Graduate Assistant (GA): Perform duties, as assigned, that are beneficial to the operation of New York Tech and provide a learning experience to the student, such as helping to manage a department office or facility.